dfkdream/ogage_go2/README.md

 Update the configuration and see the changes on the fly.
 No need to reboot the device.

 ### Work in progress
 * Easy installation script.
-Just copy it into your ROMS directory, and install them with only a few button clicks.
+Just copy it into your EASYROMS directory, and install it with only a few button clicks.

 ### Future plans
 * Block key combination inputs, preventing other programs from misinterpreting them.